-Kanopy SU Libraries access to Kanopy titles is changing.
+Kanopy To access titles, click on LOG IN TO SYR or WATCH THIS buttons at bottom of screen, and not LOG IN at upper right of screen.
 If you cannot find a title on Kanopy, please use the SU Libraries’ Request a title form

 Academic streaming video collection containing educational titles as well as U.S. and international feature films.
 Some titles include transcripts and closed captioning.
 The platform video player is WCAG-compliant.

 Dark Days by "Dark Days" is a feature length documentary about a community of homeless people living in a train tunnel beneath Manhattan.
 The film depicts a way of life which is unimaginable to most of those who walk the streets above.
 In the pitch blackness of the tunnel rats swarm through piles of garbage and high-speed trains out of Penn station tear through the darkness.